 Kriya Yoga is both a spiritual path and an ancient meditation practice.

-As its own spiritual path, Kriya brings together the best of the main systems of yoga, including the meditation of Raja Yoga, the unselfish action of Karma Yoga, the self-inquiry and self-realisation of Jnana Yoga and the devotion of Bhakti Yoga.
+As its own spiritual path, Kriya brings together the best of the main systems of yoga, including the meditation of Raja Yoga, the unselfish action of Karma Yoga, the self-inquiry, and self-realization of Jnana Yoga, and the devotion of Bhakti Yoga.

-Kriya emphasises the relationship between the breath and the mind and teaches practitioners to be able to master their own mind by mastering the control of the breath.
+Kriya emphasizes the relationship between the breath and the mind and teaches practitioners to be able to master their own minds by mastering the control of the breath.

 Like all yoga techniques, Kyria concerns the flow of life energy.
 However, while asanas (yoga poses) help open up the spinal channels and unblock the flow of energy, and pranayama (breathing exercises) help to awaken that energy, Kyria goes a step further in teaching us to directly control this energy.

-Kriya Yoga techniques help to draw in the senses and purify the blood by recharging it with oxygen, making it easier to channel life energy (prana) into the spinal centres (chakras) and control this energy by drawing it up and down the spine.
-Once the life force can be controlled, it can be used for increasing awareness, self-realization and spiritual enlightenment.
+Kriya Yoga techniques help to draw in the senses and purify the blood by recharging it with oxygen, making it easier to channel life energy (prana) into the spinal centers (chakras) and control this energy by drawing it up and down the spine.
+Once the life force can be controlled, it can be used for increasing awareness, self-realization, and spiritual enlightenment.

 According to Paramahansa Yogananda, Kriya is the most effective technique we have for reaching the goal of Yoga — union with the Divine — and that 30 seconds of Kriya is the equivalent to one year of natural spiritual unfoldment.